Habitual be

-Habitual be, also called invariant be, is the use of an uninflected be in African-American English (AAE), Caribbean English and Hiberno-English to mark habitual or extended actions in place of the Standard English inflected forms of be, such as is and are.
-This is referred to as the habitual aspect of the verb "to be".
-In AAE, use of be indicates that a subject repeatedly does an action or embodies a trait.
-In General American English, however, the use of (an inflection of) be means only that an individual has done an action in a particular tense, such as in the statement "She was singing" (the habitual is "She sings").
+Habitual be, also called invariant be, is the use of an uninflected be (such as "she be singing") instead of Standard English inflection (such as "she sings") to convey habitual or extended actions like a habit of singing, commonly displayed in African-American English (AAE), Caribbean English and Hiberno-English.
+In AAE, this use of be indicates that a subject repeatedly does an action or embodies a trait, whereas in General American English an inflection of the verb to be (such as "she was singing") means only that an individual has done an action in a particular tense, and "she sings" is used for the habitual form.